kureck/simple-fred-analysis/README.md

 ## Requirements

 1. Python 3.5
-2. virtualenv
+2. pyvenv
 3. Docker and docker compose (optional)

 ### Installation

-Go to a directory of your choice to create a virtual environment using virtualenv or pyvenv for Python 3.5
+Go to a directory of your choice to create a virtual environment using pyvenv for Python 3.5

 Python 3.5: